adityaraj95/SpringBoot-MySQL-REST-API/README.md

 ### 4. Build and run the app using Maven

- `mvn pakage`
- `java -jar target/LibraryApplication-1.0.0.jar`

- Alternatively you can directly run the application using -
+ Open the root directory in InteliJ/Eclipse or any IDE you like Open `\src\main\java\com.ac968.Library\LibraryApplication` and run the application

- `mvn spring-boot:run`

  ### The app will start at [http://localhost:8080/rest/books/all](http://localhost:8080/rest/books/all)